 United defines South America as 2 separate regions, meaning you can save some miles by choosing to land in the northern half rather than the southern.

 From 20,000 United miles, you can fly in economy on United from the U.S. to the northern part of the continent.
-Flying with its Star Alliance partners starts at 22,000 miles.
+Flying with its Star Alliance partners starts at 22,000 miles in economy.

 Here are some great example routes you can take: